CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 npm install --save-dev angular2-template-loader html-loader jasmine jasmine-spec-reporter karma karma-chrome-launcher karma-jasmine karma-jasmine-html-reporter karma-sourcemap-loader karma-webpack karma-coverage-istanbul-reporter istanbul-instrumenter-loader null-loader protractor ts-loader ts-node @types/jasmine @types/node
 ```

 This command adds these modules to the `"devDependencies"`node of your project’s `package.json`file.
 There are quite a few modules here, but the important modules are `karma`, `jasmine` and `protractor`.
 Karma is the module which is our testing environment for unit testing.
 Jasmine is  is the unit testing framework.
 Protractor is the module which is our testing environment for our end-to-end tests.

 The rest of the modules, that we installed with the command above, are utilities that allow this configuration to work.

 Next thing we need to do is add some scripts to our `package.json.`

-`"test": "karma start ./test-config/karma.conf.js"`

-With this we can run npm run test and it will open a browser and run continuously until we shut it down in the terminal.
+* `"test": "karma start ./test-config/karma.conf.js"` - With this command, we can run npm run test and it will open a browser and run continuously until we shut it down in the terminal.
 In the browser we have to press debug to see a more detailed report.

-`"test-ci": "karma start ./test-config/karma.conf.js --single-run"`

-This command `npm run test-ci` runs our test once and show the status in the terminal.
+* `"test-ci": "karma start ./test-config/karma.conf.js --single-run"` - This command `npm run test-ci` runs our test once and show the status in the terminal.

-`"test-coverage": "karma start ./test-config/karma.conf.js --coverage"`

-This command `npm run test-coverage` will run our tests and add a test coverage report that we can open `coverage/index.html` with our browser.
+* `"test-coverage": "karma start ./test-config/karma.conf.js --coverage"` - This command `npm run test-coverage` will run our tests and add a test coverage report that we can open `coverage/index.html` with our browser.

 `"e2e-test": "protractor ./test-config/protractor.conf.js"`

-This command `npm run e2e-test` runs our protractor test (Acceptance tests).
+This command `npm run e2e-test` runs our protractor test \(Acceptance tests\).

 `"e2e-update": "webdriver-manager update --standalone false --gecko false"`